INFINITEEYES-1/ProjecLIMBO/README.md

 If you encounter any issues or find bugs, please report them in the "Issues" section of the repository.

-Thank you for checking out our Eye-Tracking Mouse and Keyboard Control project!
+Thank you for checking out our Eye-Tracking Mouse and Keyboard Control project LIMBO!
 We hope you find it interesting and valuable.
 Feel free to reach out to any team member if you have questions or suggestions.